charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 - High-impact choices
 - Frequent use of dangerous tools

-Sometimes, a doctor messes up and kills someone.

-- What do we do?
-- How do we judge a reasonable amount of collateral damage?
-- How do we weigh the doctor's intentions -- cruelty vs negligence vs being in over their head?
-- Under what circumstances do we punish the doctor personally, rather than (for example) allowing the hospital to absorb the liability?

-In general, liability is absorbed by hospitals, not individuals

-- Litigation is expensive and inefficient
-- It is the responsibility of the institution to make sure its employees are up to their jobs?

 http://www.nleomf.org/assets/pdfs/reports/Preliminary-2016-EOY-Officer-Fatalities-Report.pdf

 3 officers killed during traffic stops in 2016

 Things that you might imagine would be crimes will cost your medical license